ICP-Y2/workshop-week-2-BipinKoirala7/README.md

 Figure 2: Series Battery Combination Simulation Circuit

-``Note: The colour of the wires can be customized as your own preferences.``
+``Note: The colour of the wires can be customised according to your own preferences.``

 > - Step 1: Select and drop four batteries (1.5V) and a multimeter.
-> - Step 2: Connect the terminal of batteries as shown in the above figure.
+> - Step 2: Connect the terminals of the batteries as shown in the above figure.
 (Positive terminal of one battery with the negative terminal of another.)
 > - Step 3: Connect the end positive and negative terminals of the battery pack to the appropriate probe of the multimeter
 > - Step 4: Click the **“Start Simulation”** button to see the result.